josemotta/IoT.Hass.Farm/_pump/README.md

 - Another high-power-pump is responsible for moving the water from the intermediary tank to the big water storage placed on the high tower.
 - In order to alleviate the job from the thin-vertical-pump, the high-power-pump starts when the intermediary tank is full and stops when it is empty.
 The logic for this synchronization is already set by some electrical equipment and is not considered at this moment.

-The main specifications and features for the `bomb node` are listed below.
+The main specifications and features for the `pump node` are listed below.

 ### Raspberry Pi Zero W